ibaoger/webrtc/README.md

 for chrome-infra services.
 For example, [cr-buildbucket.cfg](cr-buildbucket.cfg) defines builders.

+## Submitting patches

+NOTE: Changes in this branch are submitted as usual, but you can NOT use the CQ.
+See http://crbug.com/719954.
+Therefore, you need to add

+No-Try:true
+No-Presubmit:true

+to your CL description before submitting, or use Submit from the More menu.

 ## Making changes

 It is recommended to have a separate checkout for this branch, so switching